sjavi4/PlayerDoll/README.md

 Please use it with cautious</b>

-<i>Features provided by this plugin is not GUARANTEE to be fully working, it is not encouraged to treat this plugin as a pay feature from the server.</i>
+<i>Features provided by this plugin are not GUARANTEE to be fully working, it is not encouraged to treat this plugin as a pay feature from the server.</i>

 ## Versions
 Other versions and Server Mods are not guaranteed to 100% work<br>